How to make pretty DIY Doily Placemats or Crafts Using a Circle Craft Paper Punch.

 Every Thanksgiving when I go to my file to look for table setting ideas, I take it out and dearly want to start making doily placemats out of brown paper, but I always come up with a total craft-fail and the clipping goes back into my file waiting for a spark of imagination on a way to make them successfully.

-Well – I finally found SUCCESS with the help of this circle craft punch from Martha Stewart Crafts.
+Well – I finally found SUCCESS with the help of a circle craft punch from Martha Stewart Crafts.
+This punch is no longer sold, but there are two newer models.

 I was sent the starter circle punch kit that comes with the classic doily edge punch.